Nexfinity/CakeyBot-Wiki/feature/achievements.md

 * Create X threads.
 * Joined X threads.
 * Set their birthday.
+* CUSTOM / MANUAL

-**Note:** Announcements for unlocks are only sent when a user's stats are equal to the required limit.
+> **Note:** Announcements for unlocks are only sent when a user's stats are equal to the required limit.
 If an achievement is created after the user exceeds the limit the announcement will not be sent.
 Though it will still be displayed as unlocked for the user when checked via commands.

-## Custom Acheivements
-> Coming Soon
+{.is-info}

+> **Note:** You can not swap progress based achievements into CUSTOM / MANUAL acheivemnts _after_ they have been created. (or vice-versa)
+{.is-warning}

 # Related Commands
 Usage Key: `<required>` / `[optional]`